+- 1. Park the machine on a hard, level surface; engage the parking brake; shut off the engine; remove the key; and wait for all movement to stop before leaving the machine. - 2.
+Remove the handheld remote. - 3.
+Remove the batteries from the remote. - 4.
+Thoroughly wash the machine; refer to Washing the Machine (page 52).

-- 1. Thoroughly clean the machine.
-Remove parts if necessary. - 2.
-Remove the handheld remote.
-Also, remove the batteries from the Remote. - 3.
-Check all fasteners and tighten, if necessary. - 4.
-Grease all fittings and pivot points.
-Wipe off any excess lubricant. - 5.
-Lightly sand any painted areas that are scratched, chipped, or rusted, and apply touch up paint. - 6.
-Store the machine indoors, if possible.
+Remove optional accessories if necessary.

+- Check all fasteners and tighten them if necessary. - Grease all fittings and pivot points; refer to Lubricating the Bearings and Bushings (page 43).

+Wipe off any excess lubricant.

+- Lightly sand any painted areas that are scratched, chipped, or rusted, and apply touch up paint. - 8.
+Store the machine indoors if possible.